 Cords are one of the biggest dangers for your chinchilla running freely in a room.

-This is purely because they love to chew and can easily take a shock if they find a nice tasty tv cord to take a bite of.
+This is because they love to chew and can easily take a shock if they find a nice tasty tv cord to take a bite of.

 The solution is to purchase cord wrappings and cord covers.